pxchen95/artifact_removal/README.md

 * demo/1segment_example.mat: 1 long segment of data, where artifact is sum of sinusoids with 5 harmonics, true underlying signal is Gaussian noise
 * demo/multsegment_example.mat: 10 short segments of data, where artifact is sum of sinusoids with 5 harmonics, true underlying signal is Gaussian noise
 * convert_cell_array_to_vector.m: Converts cell array to vector with gaps specified by input *samp_shift*
-* convert_vector_to_cellarray.m: Converts vector to cell array with lengths of segments specified by input *N* and lengths of gaps specified by input *samp_shfit*
+* convert_vector_to_cellarray.m: Converts vector to cell array with lengths of segments specified by input *N* and lengths of gaps specified by input *samp_shift*